laszloszurok/trash/README.md

 ## Usage

 Just run trash.
 You can lauch transmission-daemon by pressing the 'l' key.
-You can also terminate it with by pressing 't'.
+You can also terminate it by pressing 't'.
 All keybindings will be listed at the bottom while trash is running.